Guymer/PyGuymer3/f90/README.md

 # PyGuymer3.F90

-This is a Python 3.X module containing a bunch of random functions that I have written over the years in FORTRAN to be called from Python 3.X using f2py.
+This is a Python 3.X sub-module containing a bunch of random functions that I have written over the years in FORTRAN to be called from Python 3.X using f2py.

 ## Notes

-* To compile the FORTRAN source code and create the module just run [compile.sh](compile.sh).
+* To compile the FORTRAN source code and create the sub-module just run [compile.sh](compile.sh).
 * f2py isn't good at creating interfaces to FORTRAN functions, see [this Stack Overflow question](https://stackoverflow.com/questions/10913003/f2py-array-valued-functions) and [this Stack Overflow question](https://stackoverflow.com/questions/18669814/when-using-f2py-function-scope-within-fortran-module-different-than-when-compil), so all the FORTRAN here will be subroutines.

 ## Data Types